 Clarifying this conduct, which identifies with how cool water flows, has for some time been a wellspring of discussion.
 Now, a persuading clarification has been advanced by scientists in Tokyo.

-At the point when liquids cool, their dynamics slow down and they end up becoming viscous.
-For most liquids, the rate of slowing is consistent as an element of temperature and these are known as strong liquids.
+At the point when liquids cool, their dynamics slow down, and they end up becoming viscous.
+For most liquids, the rate of slowing is consistent as an element of temperature, and these are known as strong liquids.

-This fragile-to-strong change is subtle, happening just in the supercooled administration, beneath water’s standard the point of freezing.
+This fragile-to-strong change is subtle, happening just in the supercooled administration, beneath water’s standard to the point of freezing.
 Early models attempted to interface it to glassy dynamics, as supercooled water is known to be a glass-former.